ServerlessNinja/aws-email-wrangler/README.md

 # SES Email Wrangler

-This AWS based solution extracts document attachemnts from e-mails sent to dedicated virtual mailbox.
-Solution relies on integration of following AWS services: SES + S3 + Lambda + EventBridge + CloudWatch.
-This repository is an AWS Cloud Development Kit (AWS CDK) application written in TypeScript, and deploys a single CloudFormation stack into single AWS account/region.
+AWS serverless solution to extract document attachemnts from e-mails sent to a virtual mailbox.
+The solution relies on integration of following AWS services: SES + S3 + Lambda + EventBridge + CloudWatch.
+This repository is an AWS Cloud Development Kit (AWS CDK) application written in TypeScript.

 ## How it works?